 3. Kicking intermittently

 The pulling and F&P drills from the first week delivered the first concept, now we move on to the second and third, which are in essence varying degrees of kicking.
 The 1-legged kick drill involves swimming with a regular arm pull, while kicking with only one of your legs.
 Another way of thinking about the 1-legged kick is that you are turning off one of your legs.
-In our videos, there are a couple of examples of 1-legged kicking, "1-beat" and "3-beat", where you attempt to do a specific number of kicks for each arm cycle.
 For now, we do NOT want you to focus on any specific number of kicks (nor any specific kick timing, as these will come in weeks 3,4 and 5), simply focusing on turning off the other leg is the sole objective.

 Turning off one leg can be exceedingly difficult, especially if you tend to be a vigorous kicker.
 Similarly, the leg that is kicking will be challenged because it does not have its mate to provide counter-balance, and the timing of this single legs kick with respect to the arm pull becomes highlighted.
 Swimming with a single leg kick may feel entirely awkward, or fluid at certain points of the stroke, and awkward at other points of the stroke.
 Any and all of these situations are important to take note of, and the athlete may benefit from asking themselves the question: “when does it feel awkward?”, and “when does it feel fluid?” or perhaps more accurately, “do I experience varying degrees of awkward?”.